harrybite/BCarbon-base44/README.md

 ## 🌍 Overview

 **B-Carbon** is a blockchain-powered carbon credit registry and marketplace.
-It allows project developers to tokenize carbon credits, undergo validation and verification, and sell their carbon offsets on-chain — all while ensuring transparency, immutability, and auditability.
+It allows project developers/issuers to tokenize carbon credits, undergo validation and verification, and sell their carbon offsets on-chain — all while ensuring transparency, immutability, and auditability.

 The platform combines smart contracts, decentralized governance, and user-friendly interfaces to build trust and accessibility in voluntary carbon markets.